tianyuG/bitraede/macos/README.md

 All operations are optional.
 If packages are installed or system update is performed, after the script is complete, you will be prompted to reboot with a 10-second timeout.
 If the package does not require rebooting or if you simply want to postpone reboot, cancel it during the timeout.
 System upgrade will always result in a reboot.

 ### Q6: Why biträde cannot be run with `sudo`?
 A6: For security concerns.
-If `sudo ./bitraede.command` is allowed, everything in this script will be executed with elevated permissions, which is not only not necessary but also can be potentially dangerous, especially with custom scripts.
+If `sudo ./bitraede.command` is allowed, everything in this script will be executed with elevated permissions, which is not only not necessary but also can be potentially dangerous, especially with custom scripts [^12].

 ### Q7: What version of OS X/macOS can I upgrade to with biträde?
 A7: All iMacs in DISIS have OS X 10.11 installed, so it can be upgraded to macOS 10.12 or higher. biträde also utilises a tool called `startosinstall`, which are not available in OS X 10.10 installer or earlier versions.